ariga/atlas/doc/md/guides/postgres/descending-indexes.md

 ---

 ### What are descending indexes?​
-Descending indexes are indexes where key values are stored in descending order.
+Descending indexes are indexes where key parts are stored in descending order.
 Descending indexes can be helpful in PostgreSQL when queries involve ordering the results in descending order and/or filtering out null values.

 ### When are descending indexes helpful?​
 For example, if a query uses an `ORDER BY` clause to sort the results of a query in descending order, then a descending index can improve the performance of that query significantly.